Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Simulation Study

-We estimate $\mathbf{A}$ and $\mathbf{\Psi}$ using the proposed algorithm given in steps I-III at the end of Section~\ref{sec:est} to get the adaptive fused Lasso estimator (in step III).
-For comparison, we consider the restricted OLS estimator $\hat{\bm{\alpha}}^0$ (in step I), the restricted GLS estimator with $\lambda=0$ (in step II(a)), and the fused Lasso estimator $\hat{\bm{\alpha}}^1$ (in step II(a)) of our algorithm.
+We estimate $\mathbf{A}$ and $\mathbf{\Psi}$ using the proposed algorithm to get the adaptive fused Lasso estimator.
+For comparison, we also consider the restricted OLS estimator (with $\lambda=0$ in step I(a)), the restricted GLS estimator (with $\lambda=0$ in step II(a)), and the fused Lasso estimator $\hat{\bm{\alpha}}^{(1)}$ (in step I(c)) of our algorithm.